-If a quorum is present, the affirmative vote of a majority of the shares entitled to vote which are present in person or represented by proxy at the Annual Meeting is required to elect directors, ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2011, approve the non-binding vote on executive compensation, and to act on any other matters properly brought before the Annual Meeting.
-Because the vote on the frequency of advisory votes on executive compensation is advisory, there is no standard for determining which frequency has been "adopted" by the shareholders.
+If a quorum is present, the affirmative vote of a majority of the shares entitled to vote which are present in person or represented by proxy at the Annual Meeting is required to elect directors, ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for 2012, and to act on any other matters properly brought before the Annual Meeting.
 Shareholders may not cumulate their votes in the election of directors.

-Shares represented by proxies which are marked or voted (i) "withheld" for the election of the Board's director nominees, (ii) "abstain" to ratify the appointment of the Company's independent registered public accounting firm, approve executive compensation, and determine the frequency of executive compensation votes or (iii) to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
-If a stockholder withholds his or her vote with regard to the election of directors, it will have no effect on the election of directors.
-If a stockholder abstains with respect to the vote regarding ratification of the appointment of KPMG LLP or approval of executive compensation, this will have the same effect as a vote against such proposals.
-Proxies marked or voted "abstain" on the proposal regarding the frequency of advisory votes on executive compensation will not be counted as a vote for any of the three options, and the Board shall determine the impact of such votes.
+Shares represented by proxies which are marked or voted (i) "withheld" for the election of the Board's director nominee or nominees, (ii) "abstain" to ratify the appointment of the Company's independent registered public accounting firm, or (iii) to deny discretionary authority on other matters will be counted for the purpose of determining the number of shares represented by proxy at the meeting.
+Such proxies will thus have the same effect as if the shares represented thereby were voted against such nominee or nominees and against the proposal to ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for fiscal 2012.
 Shares held by brokers that do not have discretionary authority to vote on a proposal and have not received voting instructions from their clients are considered "broker non-votes."
 Broker non-votes are considered present or represented for purposes of determining a quorum but will not be considered in determining the number of votes necessary for approval and will have no effect on the outcome of the vote for directors.
+As such, for your vote to be counted, you must submit your voting instruction form to your broker.